Mercy2Green/MatterSim_BEVBert_Docker/README.md

 ## MatterSim

-Then, in the docker, enter the PATH of the Matterport3DSimulator_opencv4 to compline it.
+Then, in the docker, enter the PATH of the Matterport3DSimulator_opencv4 to build it.

 If there is a build folder, you will need to delete it first.